awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for Amazon Kendra search experience<a name="iam-roles-search-app-experience"></a>

-When you use the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) or [UpdateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateExperience.html) APIs to create or update a search application, you must supply a role that has permission to access the necessary operations and AWS Single Sign\-On\.
+When you use the [CreateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateExperience.html) or [UpdateExperience](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateExperience.html) APIs to create or update a search application, you must supply a role that has permission to access the necessary operations and IAM Identity Center>\.

-A required role policy to allow Amazon Kendra to access `Query` operations, `QuerySuggestions` operations, `SubmitFeedback` operations, and AWS SSO that stores your user and group information\.
+A required role policy to allow Amazon Kendra to access `Query` operations, `QuerySuggestions` operations, `SubmitFeedback` operations, and IAM Identity Center that stores your user and group information\.

 ```
 {